4. Get a response

 - proof of payment for the right of permanent residence fee

-IRCC sends them a letter to schedule their appointment and tells them what documents to bring.
-The officer will make the final decision to allow your spouse or partner to stay in Canada as a permanent resident.
+Or your spouse or partner might need to meet with an immigration officer for an in-person interview.
+If they need to, IRCC will contact them with the time and place of the interview and what documents to bring.
+The officer will make the final decision to allow your spouse or partner to stay in Canada as a .

 Refused applications